LIMITED TIME: Get 10% off with the code GETJOINTLY

 2. Postnuptial Agreements (Postnups, Marriage Agreements)

 Marriage agreements, also known as postnuptial agreements, are similar to prenups but are entered into after the marriage has taken place.
 These agreements serve the same purpose as prenups, allowing couples to clarify their financial arrangements and protect their assets.
-Marriage agreements are typically entered into by couples who did not have a prenup before getting married or who wish to update their existing agreement because their circumstances have changed – for example, perhaps one partner has left the workforce to care for the couple’s children.
+Marriage agreements are typically entered into by couples who did not have a prenup before getting married or who wish to update their existing agreement because their circumstances have changed.
+For example, perhaps one partner has left the workforce to care for the couple’s children.

 3. Choosing the Right Option

 Prenups and marriage agreements are very similar documents with very similar requirements.
 Both types of agreements must meet certain legal requirements to be valid and enforceable.
 Both require you and your partner to share information about your finances and be able to openly and honestly discuss your goals and plans for the future.
-The primary difference between prenups and marriage agreements is essentially timing – whether you enter into the agreement before or after your wedding day.
+The primary difference between prenups and marriage agreements is essentially timing, whether you enter into the agreement before or after your wedding day.

 Creating Your Agreement with Jointly